-Policy Objective Security Objectives Rationale P.AUDIT The objective O.ACCOUN (accounting of all user interactions and all security related events), make sure that all audit trails are written.
+Policy Objective Security Objectives Rationale P.AUDIT O.AUDREC The objective O.ACCOUN (accounting of all user interactions and all security related events), makes sure that all audit trails are written.
 The (possible) loss of audit data is recognised by O.AUDREC.
-P.AVAIL O.AVAIL The objective O.AVAIL provides the optional high availability policy request.